Skip to content

 Switch-JIMMatchingMode

-Switches a connected system between per-object-type (simple) and per-sync-rule (advanced) matching modes.
+Switches a Connected System between per-object-type (simple) and per-Synchronisation-Rule (advanced) matching modes.
 Existing matching rules are migrated automatically during the switch.

 Syntax